gcsizmadia/EgonsoftHU.Extensions.DependencyInjection.Autofac/README.md

   *either* using the parameterless ctor
   *or* any other way that happens before configuring your implementation as the assembly registry
 - **Getting all assemblies**
-  *either* implement this interface: `EgonsoftHU.Extensions.DependencyInjection.Autofac.IAssemblyRegistry`
+  *either* implement this interface: `EgonsoftHU.Extensions.DependencyInjection.IAssemblyRegistry`
   *or* provide a public parameterless instance method that can be called using reflection.
      e.g. `public IEnumerable<Assembly> GetAssemblies()`
      **Note:**